 Attack Surface Visualization

-Colored boxes mark different types of attack vectors, each corresponding to a category from our taxonomy Black arrows show how information normally flows through the system Gray arrows reveal “side channels” – subtle vulnerabilities that emerge from standard practices like data deduplication (where duplicate data is removed to improve efficiency)
+The figure employs a systematic visual encoding scheme: Colored boxes mark different types of attack vectors, each corresponding to a category from our taxonomy.
+Black arrows show how information normally flows through the system.
+Gray arrows reveal “side channels” – subtle vulnerabilities that emerge from standard practices like data deduplication (where duplicate data is removed to improve efficiency)

 Attack Surface Figure 2: Visualization of attack vectors and their corresponding entry points